Stocks & Shares ISA

 Yes, you can transfer an existing ISA into our Stocks & Shares ISA and then continue to save for your future with Foresters Friendly Society.

-Transferring an existing ISA is simple.
-All you need to do is download and complete this transfer application form, then send this to us and we will contact your existing ISA provider to start the transfer process.
+Transferring an existing ISA to us is simple.
+If you are opening a new ISA with us, all you need to do is download and complete this Transfer Application Form, then send this to us and we will contact your existing ISA provider to start the transfer process.
 You won’t need to do any more than that and we will contact you when the ISA transfer is finished.

 If you would like to discuss transferring to Foresters Friendly Society in more detail, either call our friendly UK-based team on 0800 988 2418 or email us at firstname.lastname@example.org and we will be happy to answer any questions you may have.